Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AWell, we're all friends from school.

-Speaker AWas it Sam, Ethan and I and Tom are in the same year.
+Speaker AWas it Sam, Ethan and I and Tom were in the same year then.

 Speaker AWe're all musical people, theater people and, you know, we did choirs and things.